-Countless of sermons, books, blog posts, and certainly worship leaders’ opening statements have included the phrases, “God dwells is the praises of His people,” and “Worship invites the presence of God.”
+Countless sermons, books, blog posts, and certainly worship leaders’ opening statements have included the phrases, “God dwells in the praises of His people,” and “Worship invites the presence of God.”
 In fact, this post is in response to an article I recently read with that very same title.

 My emphasis will be on the concept of “inviting” God.
 Now, before I go on, I realize that my observation is simply a matter of semantics.
 While that may be true, I ask that you at least consider it before you dismiss it.
-I also want to make clear that my intentions are not for you to look at worship any differently than what you have been taught, unless it’s unbiblical.
-Nor do I want you to question what you have experienced, unless it’s not genuine.
-But, I will leave the conviction up to the Holy Spirit since that is His job after all.
+I also want to make clear that my intentions are not for you to look at worship any differently than what you have been taught, unless it’s unbiblical, of course!
+Nor do I want you to question what you have experienced unless it’s not genuine.
+So, I will leave the conviction to the Holy Spirit since that is His job after all.

-The only time Scripture implies that God needs and invitation into our lives and that it is up to us to let Him in, is when we decide to LIVE for Him.
-This invitation takes place when we willingly accept, believe, and confess Jesus as our Savior.
-By placing our trust in His redeeming sacrifice and committing to follow His teaching, we are “inviting” God to come into our hearts to be our Lord.
+The only time Scripture implies that God needs an invitation into our lives and that it is up to us to let Him in, is when we decide to LIVE for Him.
+This invitation occurs when we willingly accept, believe, and confess Jesus as our Lord and Savior.
+By placing our trust in His redeeming sacrifice and committing to follow His teaching, we are “inviting” God to come into our hearts and make His dwelling in us.